AdobeDocs/support-resources.en/help/adobe-support-tools-guide/adobe-admin-console/download-audit-logs-and-export-reports.md

 Applies to enterprise.

-Learn how global administrators view, filter, and export audit logs and reports in the Adobe Global Admin Console.
+Learn how global administrators view, filter, and export audit logs and reports using the Adobe Global Admin Console.

 To get started, sign in to the [Global Admin Console](https://global-admin-console.adobe.com/).
 Then go to the **[!UICONTROL Insights]** tab and select **[!UICONTROL Audit Logs]** to track all changes made across organizations.